 On another hand, Ilam also contains many famous tourist areas.
 They are Shriantu (situated in the far east of Ilam and famous for viewing sunrise and also beautiful tea gardens can be seen from this place.), Sandakpur (Situated in the north of Ilam and different animals such as musk deer, red panda, rare species of birds pheasant can also be watched), Mangmalung (situated in the middle Of Ilam and famous for religious place for the Kiratis), Chhintapu (Mt.
 Kanchenjunga and parts of Ilam can be seen from here.), Maipokhari (situated at the top of Maipokhari and Sulubung in the middle of the forest and has 188 sq. hectares in an area with a radius of 750 m with nine corners.), Todke Waterfall (situated in Maimajhuwa in the north and the highest waterfall in Ilam with 285 ft. high).

 Tourists from different countries come to Ilam district for a tour.
 Many religious tourists come here to visit and worship in the temple of the Ilam district.
 Here tourists come to see the tea garden and sunrise place to watch the sun rising early in the morning.
 You can also taste the local tea that is directly brought from the tea garden without processing it at the factory.
-Therefore, tourists of the world come to Ilam to visit and to take the entertainment of nature and beauty.
+Therefore, tourists from around the world come to Ilam to visit and to take the entertainment of nature and beauty.

 A Hidden Paradise In Ilam